THE VFA PIONEER HISTORIES PROJECT

 JL: I had a lot to learn, but not all that much to learn.
 Racism and sexism are inextricably intertwined.

-JL: The Women’s Legal Defense Fund was founded in ’71 and I came in July of ’74.
+JL: The Women’s Legal Defense Fund was founded in 1971 and I came in July of 1974.
 From ’71 to my being hired, we operated as a local direct service organization with volunteers.
-[We] divided ourselves up into counseling committees: one in employment discrimination, one on family law, one on reproductive rights, another on name change, which was a big issue of the time.
-Women wanted to figure out how to retain their birth given name or go back to it.
+We divided ourselves up into counseling committees: one on employment discrimination, one on family law, one on reproductive rights, another on name change, which was a big issue of the time.
+Women wanted to figure out how to retain their birth given name after marriage or go back to their birth name.

-We were local, we weren’t [a] big national policy organization.
-We litigated a little bit and if we were born in someplace other than the nation’s capital, as an institution we would have stayed a local direct service organization.
-Ruth Ginsburg was arguing these cases and winning a fair number of them.
-Congress was passing laws like the Equal Pay Act, Title VII, Title IX, and the Equal Credit Opportunity Act.
+We were a local organization: we weren’t a big national policy organization.
+We litigated a little bit and if we had been born in some place other than the nation’s capital, as an institution we would have stayed a local direct service organization.
+Ruth Bader Ginsburg was challenging important sex discrimination cases and winning a fair number of them.
+Congress was passing laws like the Equal Pay Act, Title VII, Title IX, and the Equal Credit Opportunity Act which prohibited discrimination based on sex.

-The administration was promulgating new regulations that gave force in effect to these brand-new congressional laws [and] district court decisions.
-[They were] throwing out the old regulations discriminating on the basis of sex and forcing the administrative agencies to promulgate new regulations.
-You need implementing regulations to make those laws real and enforced.
-I had a fair amount of experience from those various jobs doing public policy.
-I understood the advocacy piece and the lobbying piece from these various jobs.
+The administration was promulgating new federal regulations that gave force to these brand-new laws and court decisions that threw out the old regulations that allowed discrimination based on sex and forced the administrative agencies to promulgate new regulations.
+You need implementing regulations to make those laws real and enforceable.
+I had a fair amount of experience from those previous public policy jobs.
+I understood the advocacy piece and the lobbying piece from prior experience.

-[A lot] of us nonprofit leaders of the time made our organizations in our image.
 I had a strength.
 And I had some frailties.
 I played to my strength.
-I didn’t play to being a major litigation arm, because I didn’t know how to do that.
-We became a central place in the women’s movement for public policy, reform and advocating for regulations.
-We tried hard not to be too nerdy [or] lawyerly.
-We didn’t get away from that [as much as] we might have sought to.
-But we were key players in every piece of women’s rights, legal rights, and civil rights legislation and implementing [them].
+We became a central place in the women’s movement for public policy, reform and advocating for strong implementation of those laws.
+We were key players in every piece of women’s rights, legal rights, and civil rights legislation and advocacy to implement them.

-We would jointly convene a coalition to get strong regulations to implement Title IX.
-We would work with NOW and a broad number of women’s groups to get an executive order promulgated that said if you get government contracts you better not discriminate against women and you better have an affirmative action plan in place that requires you to hire women at all levels of your place of employment and retain them.
+We jointly convened a coalition to get strong regulations to implement Title IX.
+We worked with the National Organization for Women (NOW) and many women’s groups to get an executive order promulgated that said: If you get government contracts, you better not discriminate against women, and you were required to have an affirmative action plan in place that requires you to hire women at all levels of your place of employment and retain them.

-[This took place] from the construction industry to higher ed[ucation].
-We were keenly aware of our legal expertise and how we could best be peers and colleagues [as well as] represent women.
+This executive order applied to a wide range of sectors, from the construction industry to higher education.
+We were keenly aware of our legal expertise and how we could be the best peers and colleagues as well as represent women.

 MJC: Where was the work you did afterwards directed at?
 The Hill?
 In terms of getting the laws implemented.

-LW: It was getting laws passed on the Hill, but there was a wasteland of years of Reagan and Bush who were hostile to the enforcement of civil rights.
+LW: It was getting laws passed on the Hill (in Congress), but there was a wasteland of years when Reagan and Bush Sr. were President.
+They were both hostile to the expansion and enforcement of civil rights.
 Sometimes we were counting our victories by what evil we stopped: what bad laws or regulations we stopped from taking away victories we had already won.
-In the context of reproductive rights, Carter was not pro-choice.
+In the context of reproductive rights, we struggled with both parties.
+President Carter was not pro-choice.

-The first pro-choice president this country’s ever had was Bill Clinton in ’93.
-The entire time from ’74 to ’93 we were fighting really bad attempts either by administrations, including Jimmy Carter’s administration, sometimes winning and often losing.
+The first pro-choice president this country has ever had was Bill Clinton in 1993.
+The entire time from ’74 to ’93 we were fighting bad attempts by administrations, including Jimmy Carter’s administration.
+Sometimes we won and often we lost.
 We were on the defensive in the reproductive rights area.

 MJC: The Democrats controlled Congress during part of that?

-JL: Yes, except from ’80 to ’86 we lost the Senate.
+JL: Yes, except from 1980 to ’86 when we lost the Senate.
 But we had the House, which was very important.
-[It was] part of our defense strategy.
-But it didn’t work for judges and judicial appointments any more than not having the Senate today works for us, i.e. Brett Kavanaugh.
+It was part of our defense strategy.
+But it didn’t work for judges and judicial appointments because only the Senate votes on judges.
+It was like today.
+Not having a majority in the Senate means judges like Brett Kavanaugh, Neil Gorsuch and Amy Coney Barrett are confirmed.

 MJC: Would you say your organization was adaptable?

 JL: Yes.
 I always describe us as happily opportunistic.
 If we were on the defensive on a particular issue, we sought how to make lemonade out of lemons or how to stop evil from happening.
-If we were in a position to push the envelope, we looked for every single opportunity and still do (the National Partnership for Women and Families) to move the needle by as much as you can.
+If we were in a position to push the envelope, we looked for every single opportunity, and still do (now as the National Partnership for Women and Families) to move the needle by as much as we can.
 I think of us as not only happily, smartly and strategically opportunistic, but as very entrepreneurial.
 I don’t think organizations like ours thrive unless you’re both.

 MJC: There have been peaks and valleys in terms of the administration.
 How [has] that affected your work?

 JL: I’ll give you an example.
-The first law that Bill Clinton signed in 1993, he was barely in office two weeks, [was the] Family and Medical Leave Act.
-Our work on FMLA began in the mid ’80s.
-Donna Lenhoff, one of my colleagues and friends wrote FMLA long before we had computers.
-She said [she] didn’t even have whiteout.
-That’s a lie, I gave her whiteout for sure, it was a typewriter.
+The first law that Bill Clinton signed in 1993 when he was barely in office two weeks, was the Family and Medical Leave Act (FMLA).
+Our work on FMLA began in the mid 1980s.
+Donna Lenhoff, one of my colleagues wrote the FMLA long before we had computers.
+She said she didn’t even have whiteout.
+That’s a lie, I gave her whiteout for sure, to use with her typewriter.

-Our work, the intellectual capital piece of writing and testifying on behalf of the FMLA, having substantive hearings on behalf of the FMLA happened all in the ’80s.
+Our work, the intellectual capital piece of writing and testifying on behalf of the FMLA, having substantive hearings on behalf of the FMLA, happened in the 1980s.
 We were positioning it.
-And not giving [up] hope that we could get Bush [Sr] to sign it.
-He vetoed it twice, we were wrong, but we never gave up.
+And not giving [up] hope that we could get Bush Sr. to sign it.
+We were wrong He vetoed it twice., but we never gave up.
 We were pie-eyed optimists.
-We were not masochists; we think oh we’re going to make a difference and this time we’re going to convince them to do it.
+We were not masochists, but we thought, “oh we’re going to make a difference and this time we’re going to convince them to do it.”
 We were wrong twice.

-And then both [Walter] Mondale and [Michael] Dukakis rejected our pleas to include support for the Family and Medical Leave Act in their campaigns.
-They thought it was too communist, way too left for them.
+And then both Walter Mondale and Michael Dukakis rejected our pleas to include support for the Family and Medical Leave law in their campaigns.
+They thought they would be accused of being communists.

 MJC: For [Walter] Mondale?